 Christiane Riella, PA-C is our highly qualified and knowledgeable Physician Assistant (PA) with over 25 years of orthopaedic surgery experience.
 She has been assisting Dr. Zehr since 1999, first while with the Cleveland Clinic Naples and now with Dr. Zehr and his staff at The Zehr Center for Orthopaedics.
 As Dr. Zehr’s PA, Christiane assists in all facets of orthopaedic patient care both in the office and in the hospital assisting in hospital rounds.
 She assists in most surgical procedures that Dr. Zehr performs and is relied upon to keep patients informed and comforted, a role she is eminently qualified to perform.

-In addition, Ms. Riella is quite well-skilled in educating patients on various disease states and disabilities, as well as performing various office procedures including the administration of joint injections and wound care under the supervision and guidance of Dr. Zehr.
+In addition, Ms. Riella is skilled in educating patients on various disease states and disabilities, as well as performing various office procedures, including the administration of joint injections and wound care under the supervision and guidance of Dr. Zehr.
 She gives lectures to the local community on the topic of arthritis and joint replacement surgery and assists at most of the community seminars that Dr. Zehr gives.

 Ms. Riella received her post graduate Physician Assistant degree from the prestigious Duke University physician assistant program, one of the foremost programs of its type in the country.
 She maintains her PA certification by attending annual meetings that provide more than 100 hours of certified medical education and is re-certified every six years following a comprehensive 400-question examination on all types of general medicine and orthopaedics updates.